Wausau, Wisconsin: Parks and recreation

+Marathon Park, another county park in Wausau, hosts the Wisconsin Valley Fair.
+The park includes camping grounds, two hockey rinks, a curling barn, playgrounds, an obstacle course, an amphitheater, a bandstand, a grandstand, exhibition buildings, a concessions building, and a miniature golf course.
+Marathon Park contains Wisconsin's southernmost section of old-growth forest.
+The Little Red School House is in the park.

 Government and politics

 Wausau has a mayor–council form of government.
-Eleven elected alderpersons comprise the city council, each representing one district of the city.
-The City Council manages eight standing committees, including Parks & Recreation, Parking & Traffic, Finance, Human Resources, Public Health & Safety, Economic Development, Coordinating, and Capital Improvement & Street Maintenance.
+Eleven elected alderpersons make up the city council, each representing one district of the city.
+The city council manages eight standing committees, including Parks & Recreation, Parking & Traffic, Finance, Human Resources, Public Health & Safety, Economic Development, Coordinating, and Capital Improvement & Street Maintenance.

-The current Mayor of Wausau is Katie Rosenberg, 36, sworn on April 21, 2020.
-She becomes the second woman to serve in the role, and at 36 years old is also one of the youngest mayors according to a mayoral history on the Wausau city website.
-Rosenberg, a two-term Marathon County board supervisor, defeated incumbent mayor Robert Mielke by five points in the April 7, 2020 election.
+The mayor of Wausau is Doug Diny, who was sworn in on April 16, 2024.
+Diny, who served as District 4 Alderperson of Wausau from 2022 to 2024, defeated incumbent mayor Katie Rosenberg in the April 2, 2024, election.

-Police/Fire

-Fire Department
+Fire department

-The Wausau Fire Department has 3 stations within the city which contain 5 ambulances, 4 engines, a heavy rescue vehicle, a 100 foot platform truck, rescue boats, inspections vehicles, and command vehicles.
+The Wausau Fire Department has 3 stations within the city which contain 5 ambulances, 4 engines, a heavy rescue vehicle, a 100-foot platform truck, rescue boats, inspections vehicles, and command vehicles.
 The department also has a hazardous incident team, or HIT, which is a type II regional hazardous materials team.

-The department currently employs 62 full-time firefighter/paramedics.

-The department responded to 6,490 calls in the year 2021.
+The department employs 72 full-time firefighter/paramedics.
+It responded to 6,490 calls in 2021.

-Police Department
+Police department

 The Wausau Police Department is responsible for law enforcement services in the City of Wausau.
 On average, between 8–12 officers are on patrol at a time.

-Outdoor Warning System
+Outdoor warning system

-The city of Wausau, in coordination with the Marathon County Sheriff’s Office, is responsible for maintaining 14 outdoor tornado sirens that are strategically placed throughout the city.
+The city of Wausau, in coordination with the Marathon County Sheriff's Office, is responsible for maintaining 14 outdoor tornado sirens that are strategically placed throughout the city.
 Sirens are sounded during tornadoes and severe weather.
 Sirens are tested at 1:15PM every Monday (April–September) and the first Monday of the month (October–March).